forum4ai/git545a/README.md

 1. Make a new repo on GitHub
 2. Create a new RStudio Project via git clone
    File > New Project > Version Control > Git.
-   In the “repository URL” paste the URL of thr new GitHub repository.
+   In the “repository URL” paste the URL of the new GitHub repository.
-3. Bring the existing project over to Rstudio/Git
+3. Bring the existing project over to Rstudio/Git.
    Copy the files that constitute thr existing R project into the new directory.
 4. Stage and commit the files to the Git repo
-5. Push your local Git changes to GitHub
+5. Push the local Git changes to GitHub
 6. Confirm the local changes propagated to the GitHub remote